dhis2/dhis2-android-sdk/doc/content/user/workflow.md

 **different parameters** as well as define some **limits**.
 The same behavior can be found within the event module for events.

-The downloader track the latest successful download in order to void downloading unmodified data.
+The downloader track the latest successful download in order to avoid downloading unmodified data.
 It makes use of paging with a best effort
 strategy: in case a page fails to be downloaded or persisted, it is skipped and the rest of pages are persisted.